Walmart cuts profit outlook as shoppers adapt to inflation

 “The increasing levels of food and fuel inflation are affecting how customers spend,” said Walmart CEO Doug McMillon in a statement.

+The government’s consumer price index soared 9.1% in June compared with a year ago, the biggest yearly increase since 1981, with nearly half of the increase due to higher energy costs.

+As of Monday, the average price of gasoline has slipped to $4.35, down from $4.90 a month ago but still way up from $3.15 a year ago.

-McMillon said the company is expecting more pressure on general merchandise in the second half of the year.
+McMillon said Walmart is expecting more pressure on general merchandise in the second half of the year.
 However, Walmart said it is encouraged by the early signs for sales of back-to-school supplies.

 Walmart said that during the second quarter, the company made progress reducing inventory, managing prices to reflect certain supply-chain costs and inflation, and reducing storage costs associated with a backlog of shipping containers.